Assessment and diagnosis

 Non learning level = Child able to read more than 95 words in 100 (>95%)

 Obviously a few words either way is fine.
 This is a general rule.
 Ensuring a reading book is at the learning level is very easy.
 All you need is a piece of paper, the back of an envelope will do.
 A book, a child and you.
 Ask the child to read the book to you.
 As s/he reads, for each word correctly read do a / on the paper.
 For each word the child is unable to read do an X. You don’t actually need to let the child read 100 words, 50 will do and simply double the error count.
 It is probably best if you do the scoring away from the child’s view.
-Some people like to use an alternative to an X. / and – for instance, then the child doesn’t see an X. There is an example below done on the back of an envelope to give you a better idea.
+Some people like to use an alternative to an X. / and – for instance, then the child doesn’t see an X. There is an example above done on the back of an envelope to give you a better idea.

 Handwriting Assessment For Teachers And Parents